saif191020/PyMusicPlayer/README.md

 ## Running The App

 Click the Load Music Button to Select the desired songs.

-Then Select songs from the Playist.
+Then Select songs from the Playlist.

+Then Click Play to Play the Songs.

 ![pymusic](https://user-images.githubusercontent.com/59336381/76986608-e30c3f00-6967-11ea-87a1-2b8ee6052728.png)

 ## Built With